Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 (4) “Transfer” means sell, give, provide, or transmit.

-Penalties for Access Device Fraud in Louisiana
+Penalties for Access Device Fraud in New Orleans, Louisiana

 (1) A person who commits the crime of access device fraud when the misappropriation or taking amounts to a value of twenty-five thousand dollars or more shall be imprisoned at hard labor for not more than twenty years, or fined not more than fifty thousand dollars, or both.